Central Catholic High School (Bloomington, Illinois): Curriculum

 The Central Catholic High School curriculum emphasizes college preparation.
 The school requires a total of twenty-five credits of coursework to graduate.
 Each semester-long course is worth 0.5 credits.
 Students must also complete a diocesan religion exam, pass the state constitution exam, and perform 5 hours of community service per quarter.
 At least four of these quarterly hours must be connected to the Catholic Works of Mercy or assist the local parishes.
 More than 11,000 service hours are performed by students annually.

 Students generally take electives in their junior and senior years.
 Central Catholic offers Advanced Placement courses in English Language and Composition, English Literature and Composition, Calculus, Chemistry, Physics, and U.S. History.
 On-campus dual credit introductory courses in psychology and sociology are available to juniors and seniors in partnership with Heartland Community College.
 Upperclassmen may also take vocational education courses through the Bloomington Area Career Center at Bloomington High School.
 Driver education classes are provided by Normal Community High School.

 About forty-six percent of CCHS students take an art class and thirty-one percent take a music class.
 Approximately half of students take at least one AP course before graduating.

 Schedule

 The CCHS school year generally runs from late-August to late-May and is divided into two eighteen-week semesters and four nine-week quarters.
-Students typically take seven classes per semester.
-Classes are held on a daily schedule and each class period is generally forty-five minutes long.
-The CCHS school day runs from 8:00 AM to 2:40 PM.
+Students typically take eight classes per semester.
+Classes are held on a block schedule with navy and gold days.
+There are 4 blocks per day, switching every other day with 4 other blocks.
+Each block is generally eighty minutes long.
+The CCHS school day runs from 8:20 AM to 3:10 PM.